shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

-# COMP3710 StyleGAN2 MRI Image Generator
+# COMP3710 StyleGAN2 Brain Image Generator
 A StyleGAN2 model trained on the OASIS dataset.

 ## Objective
-The objective is to create a generative model of one of the ADNI brain data set using a StyleGAN2 that has a reasonaly clear image.
+The objective is to create a generative model of the ADNI brain data set using a StyleGAN2 that has a reasonably clear image.
 Furthermore, a UMAP embeddings plot with ground truth in colours is included.

 ## StyleGAN2 - Algorithm Description